-Warm, flaky jam & cream cheese pastries are a great way to start the weekend!
+Warm, flaky jam & cream cheese pastries that are so easy to make thanks to a smart shortcut.
+These sweet pastry treats are a great way to celebrate the weekend!

 Jam & Cream Cheese Pastries